 For this valuation, it was noted that the force continues to remain stable as to its size and demographic composition.
-In the current valuation, it was observed that the number of inactive participants (91, exclusive of terminated employees who are due a refund of their contributions) as compared to active participants (121) in the Fund is slightly higher than the State average (43% of the total participants are inactive as compared to a State average of 39%) and, the average age and service of the active participating group is slightly higher than the State average.
-As noted in past reports, as a percentage of the total pension liabilities, the liabilities for inactive participants are well above the State average.
+In the current valuation, it was observed that the number of inactive participants (91, exclusive of terminated employees who are due a refund of their contributions) as compared to active participants (128) in the Fund is slightly higher than the State average (42% of the total participants are inactive as compared to a State average of 39%) and, the average age and service of the active participating group is well below the State average.
+As a percentage of the total pension liabilities, the liabilities for inactive participants are well below the State average.

-Of further concern, is the fact that there are currently 10 police officers who are eligible to retire and 16 additional officers who will become eligible in the next 5 years.
-This represents about 30% of the current active group.
-Additionally, pension payments have been escalating.
-Nonetheless, absent a large growth in the active force, with proper funding, the fund's position should become more favorable for the foreseeable future and although generally steady, the fund is strong financial condition.
+Of minor concern, is the fact that there are currently 9 police officers who are eligible to retire and 14 additional officers who will become eligible in the next 5 years.
+This represents less than 20% of the current active group.
+Additionally, pension payments have been reasonably constant.
+Absent a large growth in the active force, with proper funding, the fund's position should become more favorable for the foreseeable future and although reasonably steady the fund is still not in a strong financial condition.
+The drop in funded percentage this year is a combination of the change in actuarial assumptions and demographic shifts in the active and retired group.

 As would be expected in this situation, a very large portion of the assets available for investment has been committed to provide benefits for existing pensioners and beneficiaries.
 Essentially then, all of the assets in the plan are already dedicated to cover the liabilities for the currently retired participants.
-Additionally, pension disbursements on an annual basis total approximately \$4.0 million and investment earnings are currently insufficient to provide for these payments on an ongoing basis.
+Additionally, pension disbursements on an annual basis total approximately \$4.3 million and investment earnings are currently sufficient to provide for these payments on an ongoing basis and generally have been for the past few years.

-This year municipal contributions and contributions by active police officers are being used to pay current expenses.
+As indicated last year, municipal contributions and contributions by active police officers are being used to pay current expenses.
 These funds are generally the major source of new funds for investment purposes to accumulate reserves.
 Even with improved investment returns, the maturing of the employee group requires that the fund be carefully monitored during the next few years to assure that an orderly funding progress is maintained.
-If investment income remains insufficient to pay the existing pensioners, then municipal and participant contributions will continue to be used.
+If investment income becomes insufficient to pay the existing pensioners, then municipal and participant contributions will be used.